microsoft/mu/docs/How/using_project_mu.md

 cd NewPlatformRepo
 git init
 ```

+This will serve as our Platform Repository as well as our Workspace Root.

 For more information on creating a Git repo, here are [command line instructions](https://kbroman.org/github_tutorial/pages/init.html) and here are [web instructions](https://help.github.com/en/articles/create-a-repo).

 ## 2) Add pertinent submodules